drearyplane8/COM3524-team-27/README.md

 Only the # of generations is modifiable in the GUI — dimensions and grid are both set in the setup function.
 We recommend a limit of 200 generations at `sf = 1`, 300 at `sf = 2`, and 500 at `sf = 4` for reasonable runtimes, but there are no hard limits.

+It should not be necessary to use Docker if you have Python installed locally, and we have not tested Docker use, but since it is a derivative of the COM3524 repository it may still work.

 ## Changing Parameters